 Next, think about all the things that could stand in the way of your goals.
 They include the risks of living longer than expected, the rising cost of living, unpredictable medical costs, and market downturns.

 Thinking through your goals and risks will give you a clear idea of how much the opportunities and challenges will cost.

 3: Determine your expected income

 You've determined your essential monthly expenses, goals, and risks, now it's time to identify how you'll pay them.
 These are your expected income source and include Social Security and pension payments, IRAs, 401(k)s, investments, and annuities.
-Once you add up your income sources, you'll have a better sense of how you'll pay for retirement.
+Once you add up your income sources, you'll better understand how you'll pay for retirement.

 4: Determine your income gap

-You'll begin to get an idea if expected income will cover expected expenses, goals, and risks.
-If it doesn’t you may need to make some changes, such as increasing savings, finding a better way of converting savings to income, reducing planned expenses, or pushing back the retirement date.
+You'll begin to know if expected income will cover expected expenses, goals, and risks.
+If it doesn’t, you may need to make some changes, such as increasing savings, finding a better way to convert savings to income, reducing planned expenses, or pushing back the retirement date.

-It’s impossible to know how much to save for retirement unless you know how much you’ll need to spend in retirement.
-A good starting point is to focus first on essential expenses, goals, and risks you expect to have in retirement.
+It’s impossible to know how much to save for retirement unless you know how much you’ll need to spend.
+A good starting point is to focus first on essential expenses, goals, and risks you expect in retirement.
 From there, review expected income sources to determine if there's a gap between expenses and income, and explore ways to bridge the gap.
-Calculating how much to save for retirement will always be a challenge, but following a framework such as this will help you feel more secure and less stressed knowing you’ll have enough saved to fund retirement.
+Calculating how much to save for retirement will always be a challenge, but following a framework such as this will help you feel more secure and less stressed, knowing you’ll have enough to fund retirement.